Guidelines for Authors

 Figures should be scaled for reproduction at 9 cm (1 column), 13.5 cm (1.5 column) or 18 cm (2 column) width in vertical format, or 23 cm width in landscape format.
 If submitted figures are not appropriate for these widths, the editors may reduce them accordingly.
 Authors should clearly indicate if any figures are not to be reduced in size.

-BCPG publishes colour diagrams free of charge online.
+BCEG publishes colour diagrams free of charge online.
 Figures will be reproduced in colour in archival hard copies when the Editors consider this to be essential for clear communication.
-BCPG also publishes large-format figures (fold-outs) free of charge, at the discretion of the Editors.
+BCEG also publishes large-format figures (fold-outs) free of charge, at the discretion of the Editors.

 Photographs are considered data and therefore any digitally manipulated images submitted for publication must contain the same information as the original image.
 Any software manipulation or enhancement should be clearly identified, including details such as the software package and the techniques used.